openEOPlatform/documentation/federation/backends/collections.md

 2. The collection description needs to specify known limitations with respect to the original collection.
 For instance, if only a subset of the full archive is available, this should be indicated.

 3. Collections without an end time are assumed to be active missions.
 By default, 99% of items in these collections should be available within 48 hours after being published by the producer.
 This gives users a basic guarantee with respect to timeliness of products.
-4. Collection metadata should be valid STAC metadata.
-This can be verified by tools such as [STAC-validator](https://github.com/stac-utils/stac-validator)
+4. Collection metadata should be valid STAC metadata and must include all extensions in `stac_extensions`.
+Tools such as [STAC-validator](https://github.com/stac-utils/stac-validator) can indicate obvious issues.
 5. FAIR principle R1: [(Meta)data are richly described with a plurality of accurate and relevant attributes](https://www.go-fair.org/fair-principles/r1-metadata-richly-described-plurality-accurate-relevant-attributes/)
 6. Collections have to follow harmonization guidelines specified below, if applicable.
 7. Collections naming (id, bands) should remain constant.